Making a Turkey can be very intimidating, but it doesn’t have to be. All it takes is a little bit of preparation. Here are some things to think about…

 - How many people do I intend to feed?

 - How big of a Turkey do I need?

 - Do I have all the supplies I need a roasting pan, turkey baster, cover or foil?

 - Am I going to stuff it?

-The first years of our marriage I couldn’t get gravy right to save my life; today it is a different story.
-Some may argue the Gravy is what makes the Thanksgiving Dinner perfect, but we won’t begin that debate here!
+Ok now it is time for gravy.
+The first year or so of marriage I couldn’t get gravy right to save my life; today it is a different story.
+Some may argue that to a traditional Thanksgiving Dinner Gravy is the Pièce de résistance!

-Gravy is actually very easy; just have your ingredients ready because it moves fast.
+Gravy is actually very easy; just have your ingredients ready because it is fast moving.

 Depending on how much gravy I need, I may use four to eight tablespoons of Country Crock.
 Once it is melted add four to eight teaspoons of flour until the butter is combined.
 Now it is time to add some stock.
 Start out slow with 1/2 cup at a time whisking as you go.. it is important to do this so the thickening process isn’t lost.
 Once the right quantity is reached and texture, give it a taste test.
 Add salt and pepper accordingly.

 Viola your done, poor graciously 🙂

 Disclaimer: Thank you to Good to Know & Unilever Spreads for being a sponsor.
 I was selected for this opportunity as a member of Clever Girls Collective.
 All opinions expressed here are my own.